AdnanHodzic/auto-cpufreq/README.md

 `sudo pip3 install psutil click distro`

 Note: libraries must be installed using root user as tool will be run as root.

+##### Running auto-cpufreq on AMD CPU and/or desktop/servers's

+Please note when this tool was made it was solely targeting Intel CPU's running on laptops.
+Support for both AMD CPU is [currently being worked on](https://github.com/AdnanHodzic/auto-cpufreq/issues/17).

+While there are plans to [extend support for desktop/servers](https://www.reddit.com/r/linux/comments/ejxx9f/github_autocpufreq_automatic_cpu_speed_power/fd5nodm/) in near future.

 #### Run auto-cpufreq